 Driving distances and calculations derived using Google Maps.
 Actual driving times may vary.
 GPS coordinates have been provided by tourism operators.
 Please confirm location with operator before departure.

-FerrylandAn Archaeological site featuring excavations of Lord Baltimore's colony dating to 1621, interpretation centre, conservation laboratory, 17th century reproduction kitchen, heritage gardens and gift shop.
+FerrylandExcavations of Lord balitmore’s colony dating back to 1621, interpretation centre, conservation laboratory, 17th century reproduction kitchen, heritage gardens & gift shop.

 Ferryland5.2-km trail between Calvert and Ferryland.
 Allow 1.5-2 hours.
 Easy.
 Attractions include offshore islands, meadows, cobble beaches, old railway route, stone church, easy family walking.